andersonasprilla/Service-Advisor-AI-Agent/README.md

-# Rick Case Honda AI Service Agent
+# Dealer AI Service Agent

 An AI-powered Telegram bot that handles the busywork of being a service advisor — answering customer questions from the owner's manual, booking appointments through natural conversation, and recognizing returning customers automatically.